Fixed points and Holomorphic Structures on Line Bundles over the Quantum Projective Line: A necessary and sufficient criterion for gauge equivalence

-\end{lemma} \begin{proof} The vertical `iff' statement is clear from the definition of $\Phi_{f,h}\mbox{ and }L_{f,h}$.
+\end{lemma} \begin{proof} The vertical `iff' statement is already observed previously.
 To prove the first horizontal `iff' statement, if $g_0\in H$ solves the mixed gauge equation, then observe that $v_0=g_0+1$ is the required solution of $L_{f,h}(v)=\beta_{f,h}$, and vice versa.

 To prove the second horizontal `iff' statement, if $g_0\in\mathscr{D}$ solves the mixed gauge equation, then $v_0=1+\frac{g_0}{\psi_\infty(g_0)}$ is a solution of $L_{f,h}(v)=\beta_{f,h}$ with $\psiinf(v_0)=2$, i.e., $v_0\notin H$.
 Now, observe that if $v_0\in\mathscr{D}$ solves $L_{f,h}(v)=\beta_{f,h}$ and $\psi_\infty(v_0)\neq 1$, then $v_1=\frac{v_0-\psi_\infty(v_0)}{1-\psi_\infty(v_0)}\in H$ and $L_{f,h}(v_1)=\beta_{f,h}$.
-For the converse direction, given such $v_0$, choose $g_0=v_0-1\in\mathscr{D}$. \end{proof}
+For the converse direction, given such $v_0$, choose $g_0=v_0-1\in\mathscr{D}\setminus H$. \end{proof}